Amazon’s new Echo wake word makes your Star Trek dreams come true

 I have tried this feature, which has quietly been rolling out for users for some time now, and it works as advertised.
 I’m going to continue using it until I find myself accidentally triggering Alexa much more than I do now, which is not very often at all.

 I’ve tried to confuse Alexa with illogical statements in order to prompt it to self-destruct, but to no avail.
-I’ve also <a target="_blank" href="http://“>tried to initiate the self-destruct sequence via lengthy series of memorized codes, but this Computer hasn’t yet blown up my house.
+I’ve also tried to initiate the self-destruct sequence via lengthy series of memorized codes, but this Computer hasn’t yet blown up my house.
 At least Scotty would not look like a total fool if he ever has to time travel back to 2017, possibly the save the whales a second time.

 You can check for this feature in your Alexa app, under the settings for specific Echo devices, where it lets you select your Wake Word from a list of now four options.